riceissa/issarice.com/external/lesswrong.com/learning-summary.md

 https://youtu.be/7_DA-hbuafU?t=197
 anna says here that academic research is good but slow so it comes up with a single technique over some long period of time (the comparison to CFAR is that CFAR tries to do things more quickly and by mixing techniques)

+from a comment on [this video](https://www.youtube.com/watch?v=-TIDDKswpLM): "I was in total agreement with Andy's sentiments here.
+Most research papers barely move beyond memorisation of Ebbinghaus-esque nonsense syllables.
+The goal of this is of course understandable - to control for the confounding interference of prior knowledge and meaning, similar to how Ebbinghaus chose nonsense syllables over poem stanzas.
+But this insistence on scientific rigour eliminates any relation the research could have to the most interesting applications of spaced repetition: in creative domains where there MUST be rich interactions between new material and prior knowledge."

 TODO: copy quotes from the papers i looked at into a separate page.